-Assistive Technology for Students with Special Needs (Revision 3)
+Technology for Students with Diverse Learning Needs (Revision 4)

 View previous version

 Precluded Course: PSYC 476 is a cross-listed course—a course available in two different disciplines—with EDPY 476.
 PSYC 476 cannot be taken for credit if credit has already been obtained for EDPY 476 or PSYC 576.

 PSYC 476 is not available for challenge.